Deividas-Kozlovas/grid-box-test/README.md

-# Simple Bootstrap Landing Page for CSS Grid Practice
+# Simple Landing Page for CSS Grid Practice

 ## Overview
 This project is a simple landing page designed specifically for practicing CSS Grid Box.